Back to Blog

 Woodville Gardens

-Woodville Gardens has consistently ranked among the highest rental yields for houses in the Adelaide Statistical Division.
-It sits in the western suburbs, roughly 10km from the CBD, which makes it the closest inner-ring suburb on this list.
+Woodville Gardens consistently delivers one of the highest house yields in metro Adelaide.
+It sits in the western suburbs roughly 10km from the CBD, which makes it the closest inner-ring suburb on this list.

-The attraction is the yield combined with the proximity.
-Most suburbs yielding above 4.5% in Adelaide are 25-30km from the CBD in the northern or southern corridors.
-Woodville Gardens delivers a competitive yield at 10km, which means a broader tenant pool (CBD workers, hospital staff from The Queen Elizabeth Hospital, university students) and more resilient demand.
+The unusual combination here is yield plus proximity.
+Most suburbs yielding above 5% in Adelaide are 25-30km out in the northern or southern corridors.
+Woodville Gardens delivers a 5.8% gross yield at 10km, which means a broader tenant pool (CBD workers, hospital staff from The Queen Elizabeth Hospital, university students) and more resilient demand than the outer suburbs.

 The suburb is compact.
 Stock turns over less frequently, so when a property comes up, it moves quickly.
 Be ready to act.